alcere/Hilt-Sample/README.md

 # Hilt-Sample
 Hilt is the latest attempt from Google to standardize Dagger usage for dependency injection in Android, and it feels like a complete success.

-Generally speaking, having dome Dagger knowledge would make it easier understanding how to use Hilt, and more importantly, how it works, but it is not a requirement at all.
+Generally speaking, having some Dagger knowledge would make it easier understanding how to use Hilt, and more importantly, how it works, but it is not a requirement at all.

 This repository shows how to configure Hilt in an Android project from zero.
 # Repository structure